theofidry/filesystem/README.md

 final class MyAppFileSystemTest extends FileSystemTestCase {
-    public static function getTmpDirNamespace(): string
+    // This method needs to be implemented by your test or base filesystem test class. public static function getTmpDirNamespace(): string
     {
         // This is to make it thread safe with Infection.
 If you are not using